AndriunGg/portfolio-winXP/README.md

-🖥️ Windows XP Portfolio — Retro Dev Showcase
+# 🖥 Windows XP Portfolio — Retro Dev Showcase

-Windows XP Portfolio is a nostalgic, XP-themed interface designed as a creative way for developers to present their projects.
-Instead of functioning as a real emulator, it delivers a stylized portfolio experience that mimics the classic Windows XP environment.

-This concept is perfect for developers who want to showcase their work with personality, charm, and retro flair — without any OS installation or virtualization.
+A retro-styled portfolio concept that mimics the classic Windows XP desktop, designed for developers who want to present their work with creativity and nostalgia — **not an emulator**, just pure aesthetic.

+## 🌱 Get Started
+You can adapt this concept into your site or portfolio using any frontend framework or static page:

+1. Create a desktop-like layout using XP-inspired styles.
+2. Display your projects as icons, windows, or Start Menu items.
+3. Customize wallpapers, taskbar, and dialogs to match the XP vibe.
+4. Host it as a personal portfolio, landing page, or developer showcase.

-✨ Highlights
+## ✨ Features

-🖥️ Authentic XP-Style UI
-A faithful recreation of the classic Windows XP desktop aesthetic, used purely for presentation.
+### 🖥 Authentic XP Visuals
+Faithfully recreated UI elements such as taskbar, icons, windows, and boot-style visuals — only for presentation.

-📁 Project Showcases as "Programs"
+### 📁 Projects as “Programs”
-Each project can appear as a desktop icon, window, or start menu entry — just like the old days.
+Present your repositories or demos as clickable desktop icons, Start Menu entries, or XP windows.

-🎨 Nostalgic Design for Modern Portfolios
+### 🎨 Retro Design, Modern Purpose
-Ideal for resumes, personal sites, demos, or themed developer profiles.

-Created as a visual experience — not a functional emulator — this portfolio concept blends creativity and nostalgia to stand out in a world of generic layouts.
+An ideal portfolio format for resumes, landing pages, themed showcases, game dev presentations, or browser-based demos.

+## 🗺️ Purpose
+This project is a **visual concept**, not a functional emulator.
+Its goal is to mix **nostalgia** + **personality** to help developers stand out from generic portfolio layouts.

+## 🤝 Contributing
+Have improvements, UI ideas, or XP-inspired components?
+Feel free to contribute, fork, or suggest features!

-Concept by:
+## 🧠 Concept by
-Andriun Hernandez & David Mejia
+**Andriun Hernandez**
+**David Mejia**